 If you have an Android phone, you can download an app which allows you to manage your sound system.
 From waking up the required devices to easily playing your favourite tunes, this is a great bonus for anyone who buys the set.
 Included in the box, you’ll receive a sound bar, a wall mounting kit, cables and a manual so you can design your own sound system as you wish.

 If you like the idea of this sound system, check out the latest deals further up this page.

 - Best soundbars - the pick of the bunch from TechRadar's audio team

 Best Turntables Buying Guide: Welcome to TechRadar's round-up of the best turntables (also known as record players) you can buy in 2018.

-While the idea of a turntable might call images of the 60s and 70s to mind, you'll find that most modern turntables are pretty well-equipped with the latest tech.
-It's not uncommon to hear of turntables with Bluetooth built-in or USB output that allows output records straight to your PC, meaning you can listen to your vinyls anywhere.
+While the idea of a turntable might call images of the '60s and '70s to mind, you'll find that most modern turntables are pretty well-equipped with the latest tech – i.e. Bluetooth built-in or USB output that allows output records straight to your PC, meaning you can listen to your vinyls anywhere.

-One downside that as a result of all of these new products and tricky naming conventions, the market for the best turntables can be more confusing than a college cover band (we're looking in your direction AB/CD), but stick with us and we’ll find the best turntable for you.
+One downside it that, as a result of all of these new products and tricky naming conventions, the market for the best turntables can be more confusing than a college cover band (we're looking in your direction AB/CD), but stick with us and we’ll find the best turntable for you.

 To start, we'll walk you through all the little details that go into choosing the best turntable for your listening needs and budget.
 Do you want to go on the high end with a belt drive?
 Or how about a more user-friendly direct drive turntable?
 What about phono preamps?
 Do you need one?